Blog Post

 I believe that psychological, physiological and sociological benefits are closely connected here; you are exercising and working your body hard, you make friends and feel accepted, therefore boosting motivation, confidence and self-esteem.

-by Rob Jefferson 10 Dec, 2020
+by Rob Jefferson 10 December 2020

 With everything that’s happened this year with the pandemic (being in lockdown, maintaining social distance and sticking to bubbles) it can be difficult for children to complete their daily exercise.
 The pandemic could also be used as an excuse for not taking part in daily activity.
 However in all of my schools that I’ve been in, I’ve seen good practice and rules adapted in order to help children keep active.